About roles and access rights

 - If Regular Users access items associated with the items they do not have access to, only basic information about those "Off" items is displayed, e.g. ID or name.

 Note: Read further how to manage access rights of Regular Users.

 Using groups to set user access rights

-If enabled for a group, you can organize account users into groups, and use groups to set and grant access rights for a number of users.
+You can organize account users into groups, and use groups to set and grant access rights for a number of users at once.
 Users joining or leaving the group will automatically gain or lose the access rights set for the group.
 Groups cannot be given the Admin, Manager, or Owner access level – only the Regular User role can be assigned to groups.

 For critical sets of access rights managed through groups, we recommend to use restricted groups instead of open groups.
 Then the Group Manager controls the group members.

 Through the membership of groups, users may accrue sets of various access rights.
 In this case, pay attention that: